Salvation Army Car Donation in Southern California

 Thanks to our intervention, even junk cars without a title are eligible to support the cause, as well as vehicles of virtually any age, make or model – even fairly new cars.
-The Salvation Army earns both cash for cars without a title, and also those with all the paperwork intact.
+The Salvation Army earns proceeds of the sale for cars without a title, and also those with all the paperwork intact.

-Before we came along, people were dropping off donation cars at locations in Van Nuys, Pasadena, Long Beach and L.A., but cities had cars just sitting there because they didn’t know how to process cars for donation.
+Before we came along, people were dropping off donation cars at locations in Van Nuys, Pasadena, Long Beach, and L.A., but cities had cars just sitting there because they didn’t know how to process cars for a donation.

 Many of the companies that offered to process these donated vehicles proved to be dishonest.
 But it was Harry Deutsch who was contacted by the Salvation Army to walk them through the process.
 He paid for the cars and processed the paperwork, and now, under a new name – Cars2Charities – we’re still the same honest, efficient company who knows how to connect public donations with non-profit entities.

 We proudly work with the Salvation Army World Office, helping them, as we do many charities, fulfill their vision.